MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.15 Time Clock

-Validation will be successful if the times the student sees in their calndar app is accurately adjusted according to the time zone they entered.
+Validation will be successful if the times the student sees in their calendar app is accurately adjusted according to the time zone they entered.

 #### 4.2.15.1 Set time zone